UCLNatSci/2024/NSCI0011/nonlinear_odes/_sources/VanderPol.md

-# The Van der Pol Oscillator
+# Week 3 - The Van der Pol Oscillator

 The Van der Pol oscillator is a nonlinear dynamical system with broad applications in physics, biology, and engineering.
 The Van der Pol oscillator was first proposed by Dutch engineer and physicist Balthasar van der Pol while working at Philips.
 He discovered stable oscillations, which he called relaxation oscillations (now identified as a type of limit cycle), in electrical circuits containing vacuum tubes.
 When these circuits were driven near the limit cycle, their current synchronized with the driving signal, a phenomenon known as entrainment.
 In 1927, Van der Pol and his colleague Van der Mark reported in Nature[1] that irregular noise was observed at specific drive frequencies, which was later understood to be deterministic chaos.

 The Van der Pol equation has been widely applied in both physical and biological sciences.
 In biology, FitzHugh and Nagumo extended the equation to model neuron action potentials in a planar field.
 It has also been used in seismology to model the interaction of geological fault plates and in phonation research to describe oscillations of the vocal folds.

-[1]"Frequency Demultiplication" by Balth. van der Pol and J. van der Mark, published in Nature, Volume 120, pages 363–364, on September 10, 1927.
+[1] Frequency Demultiplication" by Balth. van der Pol and J. van der Mark, published in Nature, Volume 120, pages 363–364, on September 10, 1927.

 ---